|The origin of fatherhood|

 by Andrew Lansdown

-  On Father’s Day my children gave me a card which said on the cover, “Happy father’s day, Dad.
+On Father’s Day my children gave me a card that said on the cover, “Happy Father’s Day, Dad.
 You know this family just wouldn’t be the same without you …” I was touched.
 I began to feel all choked up—until I opened the card and read, “But hey, who wants to live in a normal family anyway!”

 In many respects, fatherhood is not held in high esteem in our society today.
 Fathers are viewed in some quarters as an irrelevance or a nuisance or even a danger, so far as the upbringing of children is concerned.
 A newspaper article on artificial insemination illustrates the point.
 The writer states:

 More women are turning to artificial insemination by donor (AID) as a method of conceiving a child.
 And not just lesbians.
 A study carried out in Perth last year showed that heterosexual women also were having babies by this method.

 The main reason was that they wanted to rear a child, or children, without any interference from a father.
 They were independent women who sought the freedom to do things in their own way, and AID provided the solution.
 There was no contact with the father, no custody claims, no child-rearing clashes, visitation rights or any conflict whatsoever.
 Legally, he simply did not exist.1